This section provides basic information about data protection and user management system of the RIS-ALiCE registry.

 Building of the Al-containing Secondary Raw Materials Registry for the Production of Low CO2 Mineral Binders in South-Eastern European Region.

-Registry nor any possible damages occurred as the consequence of the use of registry.
+Registry administrators are not liable for any misuse of data uploaded into the RIS-ALiCE Registry nor any possible damages occurred as the consequence of the use of registry.